Vidhyashree-V/EDA_-_Feature_Engineering/README.md

 # EDA_&_Feature_Engineering
-1. Exploratory Data Analysis on Zomato Dataset
+1.Exploratory Data Analysis on Zomato Dataset
 This part of the project focuses on performing Exploratory Data Analysis (EDA) on Zomato’s restaurant dataset to uncover hidden patterns, trends, and insights.

 Key Highlights: